michu2k/t3-portfolio/AWS_SETUP.md

 # T3 Portfolio - AWS setup

-Follow the steps described in this file to fully configure AWS for the project.
+Follow the steps described in this file to fully configure AWS services for the project.

 ## Create an S3 Bucket